 So to be clear, these new building codes are just requests then.
 They're not enforced.

 Okay.
-So you're getting into how the code system works and it's a little bit complicated, but I'll, I'll do my best to explain it. so the National Building Code first step there's it's written by volunteers.
-It's written by the Canadian Commission on Building and Fire codes, which is a bunch of volunteers from across the country, with different interests, different regional representation.
+So you're getting into how the code system works and it's a little bit complicated, but I'll, I'll do my best to explain it.
+Um, so the national building code first step there's it's written by volunteers.
+It's written by the Canadian Commission on Building and Fire Codes, which is a bunch of volunteers from across the country, uh, with different interests, different regional representation.

 Well, that's very interesting because I don't think a lot of people are aware of that.
-So your team will present it and make the recommendation, but it's still ultimately up to other parties to prove and execute it, namely the respect of municipality.
+So your team will present and make the recommendation, but it's still ultimately up to other parties to approve and execute it, namely the respect of municipality.

 Yeah.
 I appreciate that.
 I'm just wondering though, right?
-That ultimately these recommended changes will come with a cost.
-And for some municipalities, it may not be in the budget.
+That ultimately these recommended changes will come with a cost and for some municipalities, it may not be in the budget.
 They may not be prepared for it and choose not to implement the change.
-Is that a possiblity?
+Is that a possibility?

-Well, there is the possibility that adaptation can add costs to building projects, but the hope is that technology can also keep up the pace.
+Well, there is the possibility that adaptation can add costs to building projects.
+But the hope is that technology can also keep up the pace.
 So this is a, from the standpoint of a researcher, I look at it as if we can identify how something needs to perform.
-We can help different companies to develop the technologies needed, hopefully at lower costs to ensure that adaptation does it come at too high a premium.
+We can help different companies to develop the technologies needed, uh, hopefully at lower costs to ensure that adaptation does it come at too high a premium.

 And likely a template that other countries around the world will be looking at.